signalfx/splunk-otel-collector/docs/getting-started/linux-installer.md

 ```

 **Note:** After successful installation, the Java application(s) on the host
-need to be manually started/restarted for Auto Instrumentation to take effect.
+need to be manually started/restarted for automatic instrumentation to take
+effect.

 #### Post-Install Configuration

-- The `/etc/ld.so.preload` file will be automatically updated with the default
+- The `/etc/ld.so.preload` file will be automatically created/updated with the
-  path to the installed instrumentation library
+  default path to the installed instrumentation library
   (`/usr/lib/splunk-instrumentation/libsplunk.so`).
 If necessary, custom
   library paths can be manually added to this file.
-- The `/usr/lib/splunk-instrumentation/instrumentation.conf` file can be
+- The `/usr/lib/splunk-instrumentation/instrumentation.conf` configuration file
-  manually configured for resource attributes and other parameters.
+  can be manually configured for resource attributes and other parameters.
 By
   default, this file will contain the `java_agent_jar` parameter set to the
-  path of the installed [Java instrumentation agent](
+  path of the installed [Java Instrumentation Agent](
   https://github.com/signalfx/splunk-otel-java)
   (`/usr/lib/splunk-instrumentation/splunk-otel-javaagent.jar`).
 If the
   `--deployment-environment VALUE` installer script option was specified,